itflow-org/itflow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-<b>A free ITGlue alternative, with additional ticketing / accounting features.</b>
+<b>A comprehensive, free & open-source documentation, ticket management, and accounting platform.</b>

 [![ITFlow][product-screenshot]](https://itflow.org)